FAYETTEVILLE, NC – April 2017

-Fayetteville’s Person Street Streetscape is the first of its kind street project in the state transforming Person Street into a corridor that will help attract new investors and businesses to the eastern side of downtown Fayetteville.
+Fayetteville’s Person Street Streetscape is a first of its kind street project in the state transforming Person Street into a corridor that will help attract new investors and businesses to the eastern side of downtown Fayetteville.
 Dubbed an “innovative stormwater greenscape,” the streetscape covers two blocks of Person Street from the roundabout at Cool Spring Street to the bridge over the creek.

 The project has made Person Street the first extensive green street in North Carolina and will serve as a model for other streetscapes in the state.
 With the new, fresh streetscape, complete with beautiful trees, additional parking and a pavement designed to allow rainwater to soak in, the Person Street Streetscape shows that Fayetteville is a progressive community and a choice location for new development.